RAF Harrington: RAF Bomber Command Thor missile use

 After the war, Harrington gradually fell into disuse returning to farmland.
-However the base received a new lease of life when it was selected to become one of the RAF's Thor missile sites in 1958.
+However, the base received a new lease of life when it was selected to become one of the RAF's Thor missile sites in 1958.
 Three rocket launch pads were constructed together with ancillary buildings, the whole area being declared top security, fenced off and floodlighted.

 The IRBM WS-315A missile system had a range of 1500 nmi and was developed by the Douglas Aircraft Corporation during 1955-56.
-Deployment with RAF Bomber Command began in December 1958 before being phased out with the advent of the manned V-bombers in 1963.
+Deployment with RAF Bomber Command began in December 1958 before being phased out with the advent of crewed V-bombers in 1963.

 In 2011, just ahead of the 50th anniversary of the Cuban Missile Crisis, the Thor missile site at Harrington was given Grade II listed status as an example of Cold War architecture.
 As part of the announcement, the Chief Executive of English Heritage, Dr Simon Thurley, said: "The remains of the Cold War are fading from view faster than those of the World Wars.
 Our Cold War heritage is a complicated and not always easily loved collection of concrete bunkers and silos.
 But they are the castles and forts of the second half of the 20th century and we want to ensure that the best examples survive."